ibm-ecm/ibm-content-platform-engine-samples/ContentEventWebhookReceiver/README.md

 ---
 ### Building the Webhook Receiver sample application
 This project uses the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) to download a Gradle distribution to execute its build.
-The Gradle distribution and build dependencies are downloaded from [JCenter](https://bintray.com/bintray/jcenter).
+The Gradle distribution is downloaded from [Gradle Services](https://services.gradle.org/distributions/) and build dependencies are downloaded from [Maven Central](https://search.maven.org/).
 Execute the build by running one of the following scripts located in the root of this folder.
 The Gradle distribution will be downloaded if it does not already exist locally.

 - **Windows**: `gradlew.bat war`
 - **Linux/Mac**: `./gradlew war`